 You may want to refer to A Crash Course in Board Game Marketing & Promotion for more information.

 You need to figure out what you’re going to do once you have people’s attention.
-You need to have a website or landing page for them to go to.
+There must ne a website or landing page for them to go to.
 You need to have a community or mailing list for people to join.
 You need a way to stay in touch so you can ask everybody to take action when it counts.
-You need to figure all this out so that your time is being used as effectively as possible.
+Figure all this out so that your time is being used as effectively as possible.